Swirren/Chocolate_Chips/README.md

 Contains a vast amount of compiled/custom made textures to provide a better experience.
 Heavily inspired by the Plastic texture pack from the Xbox 360 edition

-This pack textures by myself, and the following users:
+This pack includes textures by myself, and the following users:

 Micrac (https://www.planetminecraft.com/texture-pack/vanilla-improvements-1-13-2-2/)